The Art Of

 Anne’s pastel and watercolor paintings portray the vibrancy of color, texture and light captured by both European and American Impressionist painters of the 19th and 20th centuries.
 She enjoys the more refined, detailed still life studies of such artists such as Chardin, Delacroix and William Harnett for her work in oils.
 Regardless of the medium used, Anne aims to capture the soul and essence of her subject while keeping the composition fresh and alive to the very last stroke.

-Originally from Texas, Anne currently resides in Huntington, NY.
+Anne currently resides in Dallas, Texas.